Ontario Weeds: Prostrate pigweed

 in diameter.
 Flowers from June to September.

-southern Ontario in waste areas, roadsides, gardens and in some row
+throughout southern Ontario in waste areas, roadsides, gardens and

 Similar Species: It is distinguished from